ctsit/redcap_entity/README-developer.md

 #### Step 4.1.
 Defining links on config.json

-Let's create 2 page links: one for study sites (to be accessible via Control Center) and other one for protocols (available only within projects):
+Let's create 2 page links: one for study sites (to be accessible via Control Center) and another one for protocols (available only within projects):

 config.json

 ```
 "links": {
     "control-center": [